I'm Honey!

 As it turned out, Laura ended up asking the person who created the training material to facilitate the ten-week course; this was the best outcome possible.
 My friend was happy, and I ended up with no regrets.

-So that we can have more confidence in our choices, being mindful of whether others’ expectations are consistent with our own priorities and sense of purpose is essential.
+So that we can have more confidence in our choices, being mindful of whether others’ expectations are consistent with our own priorities, sense of purpose, and understanding the point of our commitments is essential.
 Then we must be willing to communicate in a way that is consistent with what really matters to us.

 How to Start Clarifying Priorities and Purpose